 Transition to HCC, different for A and B

 Underdiagnosed cirrhosis to HCC transition is same as cirrhosis in literature

+Transition to cirrhosis, different for A and B

 Control vs Intervention

 We model all HCC states, early, intermediate, late as a single HCC node.
 The HCC node is composed of three buckets, for each disease health state.
 In a given simulation scenario, a patient in the HCC node has parameters reflecting the HCC node’s weighted distribution.
 Control scenario is differentiated from Intervention by specifying a different HCC weighting distribution.
 Each scenario has a fixed HCC disease distribution.